 6. At this point, you can check the materials inventory spreadsheet you saved locally to make sure it reflects the data you would expect to see for your model, and if necessary, make any adjustments before uploading it.
 The screenshot below shows an example materials inventory spreadsheet for a simple model.

-7. If you are happy with the report, press Yes to upload it to One Click LCA.
+7. When you are happy with the report, click on the Yes button to upload it to One Click LCA.

-8. To access the data uploaded on the OCL website, you must first sign in using the web form shown below.
+8. To access the data uploaded on the One Click LCA website, you must first sign in using the web form shown below.

-9. When signed in you will be presented with the OCL "Settings" page where the process of refinement and reporting begins.
+9. When signed in you will be presented with the One Click LCA "Settings" page where the process of refinement and reporting begins.

 For more information on the integration see: